 - The TP02 has an Auto mode which lets the device automatically monitor the air quality, adjust the airflow, and turn it on and off.
 It also came with a Night mode which dims the display and sets the device to its quiet setting.
 If these functions are important for you, TP02 is the best option for you.

 The TP01 and TP02 are okay for me.
-They are high-quality machines with dual functionality, however, they are too expensive for my liking.
-You can get a good air purifier in the market that is as powerful as them without emptying your pockets.
+They are high-quality machines with dual functionality, however, they are a bit expensive for my liking.
+You can get a good air purifier that is as powerful as them without emptying your pockets.
 I would suggest that you check out other brands if you want to save money.

 If you are trying to pick between these two Dysons, pick the TP02 because if you are paying for an expensive air purifier fan, why not choose the one with more features?